Artica2012/VirtualGM/README.md

 ### Admin Commands
 - **/admin start** - The command to initialize the tracker in the selected channels
+  - system - Select either the generic system agnostic tracker or a system specific tracker. **NOTE**, this must be decided at time of table setup.
+It is unchangeable once set.
 - **/admin tracker** - Contains useful administrative tools for the initiative tracker
   - _transfer gm_ - Transfers the GM permissions to another user
   - _reset trackers_ - Will post and pin new copies of the trackers.
 Run this if the old tracker is deleted or lost for some reason.